 Small children frequently like the idea of a car trip better than they like the reality.
 They love to go somewhere.
 They just hate the process of getting there.
-It’s hard for them to sit still, they can only sit beside a sibling for so long before a squabble breaks out and their sense of time seems to deteriorate the minute you pull out of the driveway.
+It’s hard for them to sit still.
+They can only sit beside a sibling for so long before a squabble breaks out.
+Their sense of time seems to deteriorate the minute you pull out of the driveway.
 To add insult to injury, some children get carsick and not all children have their own iPad.

 So how can you make it easier to take a road trip with small children?

 First, be realistic about how many hours of driving the children can handle.
 You may want to make it halfway across the country in one day, but eight hours on the road is much more reasonable for small children.

 Secondly, think about your own sleep.
 Small children can have a hard time falling asleep when they’re not in a familiar space.
 If you drive for hours while they sleep in their car seats, when you arrive at your destination you are going to be tired.
 Your children, on the other hand, will be in an unfamiliar place in an unfamiliar bed.
 They will likely be wide awake.

 Once you know how many hours you plan to drive and when you hope to sleep, it’s time to plan for the drive itself.
 Will you stop the car for your meals so the children can run off steam?
 Or will you hit up a drive through and keep moving?
 If the children don’t get to run around during the trip, they’re going to need to run around after you arrive.
 If there’s a pool you can take advantage of at the end of the drive, great.
 Just don’t expect to lie on the bed and watch TV when you get there if you haven’t stopped at all along the way.
 Even if you do stop, they may need more exercise at the end of the day.